 Larkin Poe and Harpoonist and the axe murderer

 This one is bound to be a foot stomping toe tapping good time!
-The Lovell sisters make up the hard rocking delta blues band of Larkin Poe while the Ben Hall and Ben Rogers make up the gritty, bar room blues duo Harpoonist and the Axe Murderer.
+The Lovell sisters make up the hard rocking delta blues band of Larkin Poe while the Shawn Hall and Mathew Rogers make up the gritty, bar room blues duo Harpoonist and the Axe Murderer.
 My secret motivation for this particular pairing is in the hopes that the foursome will collaborate for a song or two as an encore.
 My bet is that it would be one for the history books!

 Frank Turner and the Sleeping Souls and Kolars